-Asian Heritage Foundation Calgary
+Asian Heritage Foundation (Southern Alberta)

 Welcome to the Asian Heritage Foundation (Southern Alberta)

-We help to redefine and reclaim the Canadian mainstream, and create and society that is increasingly inclusive and reflective of all cultures, where Asian Canadians actively demonstrate pride in their contribution to Canadian society.
+We help to redefine and reclaim the Canadian mainstream and create and society that is increasingly inclusive and reflective of all cultures, where Asian Canadians actively demonstrate pride in their contribution to Canadian society.
 We aim to be a hub of information, connections, resources, and capacities.

-Our Strategic Vision has been validated by Community Members through a rigourous engagement process.
+Our strategic vision has been validated by community members through a rigourous engagement process.
 We aim to:

 - Support the mainstreaming of Asian-Canadian communities.